Research Universities and Scholarship in the Humanities

 - Mediterranean Regional Research Fellowship Program (Council of American Overseas Research Centers)

 - New Faculty Fellows (American Council of Learned Societies)

-- Sabbatical Fellowships in the Humanities and Social Sciences (American Philosophical Society)
+- Research Grants in the Humanities and Social Sciences (formerly Sabbatical Fellowships) (American Philosophical Society)

 Foundation-Administered Fellowships and Awards

 Please note: only institutions and individuals that are invited to submit nominations for these programs may do so.